jtsdaniel/Volcano-Library-Website-client-server/README.md

 Description: In this project i have created a Web User Interface (CSS) for a Volcano Library and also its' Rest APIs (Express.Js).

-# User guides:
-To run the whole application

 # Installation guides:

 1. Install the repo into your local machine